CRYSTAL LAKE – The man killed in a multi-vehicle crash Monday evening has been identified as Crystal Lake resident John J. Moore.

 The two people injured in the Chevy Tahoe, driver Josue Moctezuma, 27, and Luz Citlali-Ramirez, 27, both of Crystal Lake, were treated and released from the hospital Monday night.

-Dziewior said the cause of the accident is still under investigation pending toxicology reports and interviews with several witnesses.
+Dziewior said the cause of the accident is still under investigation pending interviews with several witnesses.
 Members of the Crystal Lake Police Department, McHenry County Coroner’s Office and the McHenry County State’s Attorney’s Office are investigating.

 Flight for Life services were not available due to weather systems in the area, Crystal Lake Police Spokesman Dan Dziewior said.